jrs100000/beedoc/en-US/mvc/controller/config.md

 # Configuration

-The Beego configuration file supports the following formats: INI, XML, JSON, YAML.
-It uses INI format by default.
-It is flexible and easy to configure.
+The Beego configuration file supports the INI, XML, JSON, and YAML formats.
+The INI format is used by default.

-## The default configurations parsing
+## Default configurations parsing

-Beego will parse `conf/app.conf` file by default.
+Beego will parse the `conf/app.conf` file by default.

-You can initialize many Beego default variables in this file:
+Several Beego default variables can be initialized in this file:

 	appname = beepkg
 	httpaddr = "127.0.0.1"